lino-framework/cg/docs/development.rst

         Dedicated to the :term:`application operator`.

-        Communicates and gives :term:`developer support` to :term:`application experts <application expert>`.
+        Communicates and gives :term:`technical support` to :term:`application experts <application expert>`.